kumaravi005/Automatic-Plant-Watering-System/README.md

  ## Future Improvements

-- Add Wi-Fi module (NodeMCU) for IoT control 🌐
+- Add Wi-Fi module (NodeMCU) for IoT control
-- Add mobile app or notification system 📱
+- Add mobile app or notification system
-- Use solar panel for green power ☀️
+- Use solar panel for green power
+- Add Sprinklers for uniform farming field

 ## Created By